GeraldR63/AstroNavi/README.md

     <td>20230302</td>
     <td>07:00 GMT</td>
     <td>RN</td>
     <td>Minor bugfix related to form management and restart of the application.
 After restart of the application false CB names shown in "Nautical Almanac" dialog.
-This came from  changes required to have the internal calculations of GHA, SHA and DECLINATION because the displayed names come from internal ARRAY and not from SharedPreferences.
+This came from  changes required to have the internal calculations of GHA, SHA and DECLINATION because the displayed names come from internal ARRAY and not from SharedPreferences anymore.
 I will have to change the whole code to reduce complexity of display management.
 However.
 It works now.</td>
   </tr>